ESG POLICY, COMMITMENTS, TARGETS AND COLLABORATIONS

 As a Signatory of the UN-supported Principles for Responsible Investment (PRI), we are pleased to report on our responsible investment activities annually.
 In 2021, the PRI is releasing signatory reporting output in stages.
 Please see the PRI website for our latest PRI reporting.

-OUR CLIMATE COMMITMENTS
+OUR CLIMATE COMMITMENTS And Targets

 - limiting global temperature rise to well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C above pre-industrial levels, recognising that this would significantly reduce the risks and impacts of climate change; and